Scott Marlowe | Aliah Starbough

 Aliah Starbough is a half-dryad, her lineage a unique mixture of human and faerie blood.
-Born to Vadeya Dawnoak, a dryad of the Simmaron Forest, Aliah's paternity remains a mystery even to her mother.
-Dryads do not typically form lasting bonds with men, and Vadeya's grove, called Sollin-kel or "grove of beauty" by the patrollers, was home to many dryads who lived as a communal family.
-The identity of Aliah's human father was never revealed, as dryads cast their wiles upon men for purposes other than conversation or companionship.
+Born to Vadeya Dawnoak, a dryad of the Simmaron Forest, Aliah's paternity remains a mystery.
+Dryads do not typically form lasting bonds with men, and Vadeya's grove, called Sollin-kel or "grove of beauty" by the patrollers, is home to many dryads who live as a communal family.
+The identity of Aliah's human father was never important, as dryads cast their wiles upon men for purposes other than conversation or companionship.

 Aliah grew up in the mystical beauty of Sollin-kel, raised not only by her mother but by all the dryads who shared the grove.
 Her childhood was spent learning the ways of the forest, developing a deep connection to the trees and natural world that was her birthright.
 As a half-dryad, she aged more slowly than humans, marking time differently and maintaining her youthful appearance even as years passed.
 Her mother and the other dryads taught her about the world beyond their grove, particularly about the patrollers of the Simmaron Hall of the Wood, whom Vadeya described as different from other humans—people who respected the ways of the forest and could be trusted.

 During Aliah's youth, the dryads maintained a guarded but peaceful relationship with the Hall of the Wood.
 While they valued their solitude and never harmed patrollers, they kept their distance from human affairs.
 The grove's location was known to patroller trainers, who warned recruits never to enter except by invitation, valuing their dignity.
-Many novice patrollers were dared into trespassing as a rite of passage, usually receiving harmless but memorable warnings from the dryads—such as thorns in uncomfortable places or being hung upside down from trees.
+Many novice patrollers were dared to trespass as a rite of passage, usually receiving harmless but memorable warnings from the dryads—such as being poked with thorns in uncomfortable places or being hung upside down from trees.

 Aliah's friendship with Jerrick Bur began during his early training years with the patrollers.
 Unlike other recruits who attempted to breach the grove's borders uninvited, Aliah befriended him naturally, and through this friendship, Jerrick was granted the rare honor of being welcomed into Sollin-kel on multiple occasions.
 Their bond was strong, built on mutual respect and genuine affection, though it remained primarily platonic despite occasional hints of deeper feelings.